Kansas Legislature: Statehood to present

 Southern senators blocked the admission of Kansas as a free state, which would have added to the number of free state senators.
-When they withdrew after seven states seceded, in January of 1861, Kansas's admission as a free state, effective January 29, was approved within hours.
+When they withdrew after seven states seceded, in January 1861, Kansas's admission as a free state, effective January 29, was approved within hours.
 On February 8, the Confederate States of America was formed.

 The first Kansas impeachments occurred in 1862, brought about in part by Republican Party infighting in the state.

 The election of state officers under the Wyandotte Constitution took place in December 1859, but because of the delay in approving Kansas's statehood, they did not take their positions until February 1861.
 The lapse of time created a constitutional question as to the expiration of the two-year terms for which Governor Charles L. Robinson and the chief administrative officers were elected, with Robinson's opponents calling for a November 1861 election.
 Robinson refused to permit the canvassing of votes for the offices in the 1861 election and his position was upheld by the Kansas Supreme Court.

 The state legislature brought impeachment trials against the governor, Kansas Secretary of State J. W. Robinson and State Auditor George S. Hillyer, over what they believed to be the unlawful sale of state bonds to help raise Union troops.
 They were convicted of selling state bonds in direct violation of the laws of the state, but found innocent of conspiracy and other articles of impeachment.
 Only three state senators voted to impeach the governor, who was less directly involved in the sale of the bonds.

 In 1867, a constitutional amendment was sent to voters to allow women to vote, but failed.

 State offices began to move from the Old Constitutional Hall to the east wing of the Kansas State Capitol in 1869, which was still undergoing construction.
 The state legislature first met there in 1870, though the east wing was not completed until 1873.
 Work would continue on the building until March 24, 1903.